gburtch/gburtch.github.io/_posts/2021-03-26-synth-demo.md

 appendices.
 Unfortunately, in this case, I was unable to locate anything approximating useful replication materials.
-The supplementary appendix did not include any analysis scripts (despite the authors’ claim to the contrary in their paper), and the `data’ that was provided amounted to a single spreadsheet, with a handful of time series (certainly not the entirety of raw data that was used to construct a synthetic control).
+The supplementary appendix did not include any analysis scripts (despite the authors’ claim to the contrary in their paper), and the data that were provided amounted to a single spreadsheet, with a handful of time series (certainly not the entirety of raw data that was used to construct a synthetic control).
 Rather than give up, I decided to locate the datasets the authors had